GentleTomZerg/gentleTomzerg.github.io/_posts/2024-01-07-Philosophy-of-SoftwareDesign.md

 - General Purpose? -> might include facilities that are never actually needed.
 - Special Purpose? -> you can always refactor it to make it general purpose.

-## Make classess somewhat general-purpose
+## Make classes somewhat general-purpose

 **somewhat general-purpose** means that the module's functionality should reflect your current needs, but its interface should be general enough to